 Add the Powdered Sugar:

-Gradually whisk 3 1/2 cups powdered sugar into cream cheese mixture until absorbed.
-The filling should feel thick and creamy.
+Then gradually whisk in 3 1/2 cups powdered sugar, until absorbed.
+The filling should be thick and creamy.

 Assemble and Bake